-As discussed before the primary cause of this problem is the printer driver, its outdated or not compatible with the current Windows 10 version.
-Lets first try to update the printer driver following steps below.
+As discussed before the primary cause of this problem is the printer driver, it’s outdated or not compatible with the current Windows 10 version.
+Let’s first try to update the printer driver by following the steps below.

 - Press Windows key+ R to open Run.

-- Now, type “devmgmt.msc” and click ok to open Device Manager utility
+- Now, type “devmgmt.msc” and click ok to open the Device Manager utility

 - You will be asked, “How do you want to search for the drivers?“.
 Choose the option “Search automatically for updated driver software“.

 - Wait till Windows searches for the compatible driver for your printer driver, downloads it and installs it.
 Then, reboot your computer.